the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 The Podman documentation has up-to-date instructions for [installing Podman](https://podman.io/getting-started/installation).

 It is important to understand that Podman is a tool for running Linux containers, which requires a Linux host.
-If your computing is running Windows or MacOS, you can use the [Podman remote client](https://github.com/containers/podman/blob/main/docs/tutorials/mac_win_client.md) to interact with Podman on a Linux virtual machine or remote Linux Host.
+If your computer is running Windows or MacOS, you can use the [Podman remote client](https://github.com/containers/podman/blob/main/docs/tutorials/mac_win_client.md) to interact with Podman on a Linux virtual machine or remote Linux Host.

 Alternatively, the MacOS Podman client includes the experimental `podman machine` subcommand for managing a Linux virtual machine that Podman can use.
 Detailed instructions can be found [on Podman's GitHub repository](https://github.com/containers/podman/blob/main/docs/tutorials/mac_experimental.md)